ElRapt/ElRapt/README.md

 ## [🤖 Global Slow Mode *(2023)*](https://github.com/ElRapt/globalslowmode)

 This project is a simple discord bot built in Python which allows server owners to add a shared "slow mode" in channels of their choice.
-Each server has its own settings which persist in a database.
+Each server it is present on has its own settings which persist in a database.

 <p align="center">
 	<a href="https://github.com/ElRapt/globalslowmode"><img src="https://raw.githubusercontent.com/ElRapt/globalslowmode/main/assets/thumbnail.png" width="500"></a>